 Holi, also known as Festival of Colors, is one of the most popular festivals in Nepal.
 It takes place on the full moon day in Nepali Fagu month (February to March in Solar Calendar) and lasts for 2 days.
-This festival was held from March 20 to 21, 2019, and falls on March 9 to 10, 2020.
+This festival was held from March 20 to 21, 2019, and from March 9 to 10, 2020.
 Following Dashain and Tihar Festival, Holi is celebrated for the victory of good over evil and the coming of spring.
 During this colorful festival, Nepalese and foreign tourists will throw each other with dry powder and colored water to express their sincere blessings and good wishes.

 The Holi Festival falls on March 20 in 2019, and our video taken from the scene.